 The process to register a trademark in China can be challenging and confusing.
 A quick Google search will return several sites purporting to be the Chinese Trademark Office or to work in conjunction with the Chinese Trademark Office, but they likely do not.
 While you may be tempted to file your Chinese trademark application without legal help, in an effort to save money, you may find that this could cost you more time and money in the long run.
 To ensure that the trademark registration process runs smoothly, consider working with an experienced trademark attorney.

 One point to consider when preparing your Chinese trademark application is how your business or product name could be translated in China.
 There are several ways to go about this, whether you wish to choose Chinese characters that most closely match the sound of your English business name, or perhaps you plan to translate the meaning of your business name as best as possible.
 Either way, you will likely need a Chinese language expert to assist you with the process.
-Most U.S. trademark attorneys, including Gerben Law Firm, have relationships with trusted attorneys and experts in China, to ensure that your trademark application is well represented, from start to finish.
+Most U.S. trademark attorneys, including Gerben IP, have relationships with trusted attorneys and experts in China, to ensure that your trademark application is well represented, from start to finish.

 The Cost of Not Registering in China

 Unlike the United States, which is a first-to-use country, China typically gives trademark rights to the first business or individual to file a trademark registration.
 Unfortunately, this first-to-file status has allowed for a significant number of bad faith registrations.
 These occur when a business or individual register someone else’s trademark with the intent to profit from the mark, either by selling their own products under the trademark or by ransoming the mark to its rightful owner at a much higher price.
 If you wait to register your trademark in China, you may later find that it has been registered in bad faith.
 At that point, your options are extremely limited.
 You can either file an opposition and wait out the lengthy process, or you can pay the ransom on your mark.
 The best defense against bad faith registration is to be the first to register your trademark in China.